Being Vegan in Zanzibar

 Its customary when eating out in Africa to wash your hands with soap and warm water.
 A smiling young girl smiled broadly as she handed me a towel to dry my hands.

-The Zanzibar pizza is a white thin dough that is loaded with fried pieces of tomatoes, peppers, cheese, onions, eggs and mayonnaise which are together pan fried on a thinly spread layer of a brown crunchy crust.
+The Zanzibar pizza is a white thin dough that is loaded with fried pieces of tomatoes, peppers, cheese (vegan as well as regular), onions which are together pan fried on a thinly spread layer of a brown crunchy crust.
 Its origin is unknown, but its delightful taste is unmistakable.
 It is a favourite delicacy that is indulgence at its best.

 If you’re looking to sample the exotic spices from the island in their fullest splendour, then Biryani is for you.
 This is a favourite dish at the heart of many Zanzibaris.

 They prepare rice with mix of spices such as ginger, cardamom, nutmeg, cloves, and chili.
 It is very easy to customize a biryani to you dietary needs if you are a vegan in Zanzibar.

 When it comes to the combined tastes of the island, Urojo can be described as a great hodgepodge of the island’s flavours.
 This is a curried broth prepared from a mix of coconut cream and topped with an array of ingredients.
 The toppings include slices of onion, spicy bhajias, crisp cassava chips, bread, kachori, boiled eggs (non vegan), and falafel.
 A taste of Zanzibar cuisine is never complete without sampling Urojo, specially if you are a vegan in Zanzibar.

 4. Chapatti and green grams (Mung beans)